catherineazelbee/EasyBlink/README.md

 # Credit
 Character rigs used in demo videos:
 - Deadpool by Kiel Figgins
-- Link by
+- Link by Christoph Schoch
-- The Waitress by
+- The Waitress by François Boquet and Santiago Calle